Natsuki Mizu: General information

 Her Grand Theater debut is Elisabeth in May 2007.
-This makes her the second top star to perform this favourite musical of Takarazuka as her debut as a top star.
+This makes her the second top star to perform this musical of Takarazuka as her debut as a top star, after Sumire Haruno.

-She was the leading member of the now defunct AQUA5, along with fellow troupe mates Mao Ayabuki, Kei Otozuki, Oto Ayana and Kaname Ouki.
+She was the leading member of the AQUA5, along with fellow troupe mates Mao Ayabuki, Kei Otozuki, Oto Ayana and Kaname Ouki.
 They had performed at the opening ceremony of 2007 World Championships in Athletics.

 She has a twin sister, Yoko Masuda, who is an acupuncturist for Cirque Du Soleil.